StockSharp/AlgoTrading/Designer/Gallery/Schemas/Larry_Connors_Rsi2/README.md

 - RSI with a length of two reacts to a single candle, so a reading under 6 or over 95 marks a short burst of selling or buying rather than a lasting condition.
 - The slow SMA is a direction filter: longs are taken only above it and shorts only below it, which keeps the diagram on the side of the larger move.
 - A position is opened only from flat, and the fast SMA closes it as soon as price steps back over that average, so trades usually live one or two candles.
-- A protection block adds a percentage stop and target in place of the pip-based stop and target of the original, which cannot be computed from the price step inside a diagram.
+- A protection block adds a percentage stop and target, keeping the distances portable across instruments.

 ## Entry and Exit Rules